 - 3.A Different World at Arima Onsen’s Most Ancient Spring, Goshoboh

-1. Kin no Yu - Arima Onsen's Landmark
+1. Kin no Yu - An Iconic Arima Onsen Hot Spring

 First, let’s check out Kin no Yu, which is often called one of Arima Onsen’s landmarks.
 Located close to the resort town entrance, it is visible to everyone who enters Arima Onsen.
 Kin no Yu is open to the public, so anyone can enter.
 This makes it a very popular onsen for visitors, including people on day trips.